-2.1 What is your Strategic Planning process, including key participants, and how does it address:

-- a.
-Your organizations' strengths, weaknesses, opportunities and threats - b.
-Financial, regulatory, and other potential risks - c.
-Shifts in technology, student and community demographics, markets, and competition - d.
-Long-term organizational sustainability and organizational continuity in emergencies - e.
+- 2.1 What is your Strategic Planning process, including key participants, and how does it address: - a.
+Your organizations' strengths, weaknesses, opportunities and threats; - b.
+Financial, regulatory, and other potential risks; - c.
+Shifts in technology, student and community demographics, markets, student and stakeholder preferences, and competition; - d.
+Workforce capabilities and needs; - e.
+Long-term organizational sustainability and organizational continuity in emergencies; - f.
 Your ability to execute the strategic plan